r3wald/espurna-wiki/Hardware-Itead-1CH.md

 Pictures and explanation by **Florin Finaru**, thank you!
 Check his original document [here](https://docs.google.com/document/d/1B37Lv4ATsoNzSFv7-rVEFn2rBZTA1oadgdXeNPQj4ZM/edit).

 Make sure to flash as DOUT.
 Makes an excellent switch for a gas fireplace.
-Just replace current remote relay with NC and the common.
+Just replace current remote relay with NO and the common.
 Use pulse mode=Normally Off and pulse time(s) = 1800 to have it auto turn off after 30 minutes

 ## Issues